Heliot Ramos Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.15 team ERA ranks 15th among all MLB pitching staffs.
+- The Mets' 4.14 team ERA ranks 13th across all MLB pitching staffs.

-- Mets pitchers combine to surrender the fourth-most home runs in baseball (28 total, 1.5 per game).
+- Mets pitchers combine to surrender 30 total home runs at a rate of 1.5 per game (fourth-most in baseball).

-- Lucchesi makes his first start of the season for the Mets.
+- The Mets will send Peterson (1-2) out for his fifth start of the season.
+He is 1-2 with a 6.10 ERA and 22 strikeouts through 20 2/3 innings pitched.

-- It's the first appearance this season for the 29-year-old lefty, and his first outing in more than a year.
+- The lefty last appeared on Tuesday against the Los Angeles Dodgers, when he tossed six innings, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.